top of page

 A Section 337 investigation conducted by the U.S. International Trade Commission (ITC) is a quasi-judicial proceeding that addresses unfair trade practices related primarily to intellectual property (IP) infringement involving imported products.
 This analysis covers the Section 337 investigation process, strategies of complainants and respondents, filing requirements, and hearing procedures.

-Can You Submit I-130/I-485 or I-140/I-485 When the Priority Date Is Not Current?
+When to submit I-485 While the Priority Date Is Not Current?

 3 min read